 In-Line Chlorinators

-If you’re not big on the idea of a chlorinator line hanging over the side of your hot tub, you can get an in-line salt water conversion kit.
+If you don’t want a chlorinator line hanging over the side of your hot tub, you can get an in-line salt water conversion kit.
 This type of chlorinator must be spliced directly into the hot tub plumbing, so the cell becomes part of the spa’s circulation system.

 Important: If you’re not an experienced plumber, you may want to hire a pro for in-line installation.
-Also, these kits may void your hot tub warranty, so check with your spa manufacturer before installing.
+Also, these kits may void your hot tub warranty, so check with your spa manufacturer before installing one.

 - Drop-In Salt Water Chlorinator